skysheng7/ai_tools_playground/chapters/chapter_1_ubc.md

 - Downloading the model and using it locally is completely fine
 - The underlying open-source architecture is not considered high risk

-❌ **What is NOT allowed:**
-- Using DeepSeek applications (mobile, desktop, web/browser access)
-- Any DeepSeek applications on UBC-owned or personal devices used for university business

 #### 📋 Official UBC Policy

 As stated in UBC's official policy on Privacy Matters: